 Business Understanding

 This initial phase aims to frame the project by determining business drivers and functional expectations.
 This stage is of paramount importance as the absence of specific business objectives and clear requirements can result in an improper scope of the project and jeopardize its chances of success from the very beginning.
-The usual tasks that underpin business understanding phase are as follows:
+The usual tasks that underpin the business understanding phase are as follows:

-1. Determine business objectives: get a proper understanding of what your client is trying to achieve, why the project is needed and what expected benefits the project will deliver upon its completion.
-The business success criteria are inseparable as they allow one to judge its accomplishment and objectively evaluate the project’'s outcomes.
+1. Determine business objectives: Get a proper understanding of what your client is trying to achieve, why the project is needed and what expected benefits the project will deliver upon its completion.
+The business success criteria are inseparable as they allow one to judge its achievements and objectively evaluate the project’s outcomes.

-2. Assess situation: is an umbrella term for many operational activities that are necessary to kick off the project.
-That includes determining resource availability and making sure you have the right team for the job, verifying technical, security, and legal requirements for the project as well as listing its constraints and assumptions.
+2. Assess situation: This is an umbrella term for many operational activities that are necessary to kick off the project.
+This includes determining resource availability and making sure you have the right team for the job, verifying technical, security, and legal requirements for the project, and listing its constraints and assumptions.
 You also need to identify potential risks throughout the entire project and methods to mitigate them.

-3. Determine technical project goals: with the business objectives clarified, it is necessary to translate them into the technical domain.
-Determine the type of the problem (prediction, classification, etc.) as well as techniques applied to solve it and provide actual numbers for desired outcomes.
+3. Determine technical project goals: With the business objectives clarified, it is necessary to translate them into the technical domain.
+Determine the type of the problem (prediction, classification, etc.) as well as techniques applied to solve it, and provide actual numbers for desired outcomes.

-4. Produce project plan: a timeline of your undertaking is a reference point to assess current situation, serves as a guide towards the project completion and should indicate any milestones and decision points along the way.
+4. Produce project plan: A timeline of your undertaking is a reference point to assess the current situation, serves as a guide towards the project completion, and should indicate any milestones and decision points along the way.
 Account for and mark any activities that may involve multiple iterations, such as modeling.
 Select technologies and tools that will help you deliver the project.

-To achieve the above tasks a series of meetings (both in person and online), interviews, documentation reading, observation of the work environment may be required to ask the right questions about your project context.
+To achieve the above tasks, a series of meetings (both in person and online), interviews, documentation reading, and observations of the work environment may be required to ask the right questions about your project context.
 The list is not exhaustive and can be extended with any field-specific learning activities.

 Data Understanding

-Building on the team’s business understanding of the problem, the objective of this phase is to identify what data will be needed as well as where and how to acquire it to address stakeholders’ expectations.
-The team strives to extract the best value of the existing data sets and identify, collect and analyze new sets of data for the project.
+Building on the team’s business understanding of the problem, the objective of this phase is to identify what data will be needed as well as where and how to acquire them to address stakeholders’ expectations.
+The team strives to extract the best value from existing data sets and identify, collect, and analyze new sets of data for the project.
 Should the relevance of some data be unclear, momentarily reverting to business understanding activities is appropriate.

 The standard tasks that deal with data understanding are as follows:

-Collect initial data: gather the existing and acquire any supplemental data needed from external sources or by own means (surveys, interviews, tracking additional data).
+Collect initial data: Gather the existing and acquire any supplemental data needed from external sources or by own means (surveys, interviews, tracking additional data).

-Describe data: determine the amount of data, its types, and properties.
-Examine the data and document its relevant attributes like data format, number of records, or field identities.
+Describe data: Determine the quantity of data, and their types and properties.
+Examine the data and document their relevant attributes, such as data format, number of records, or field identities.